IBM/Hyperledger-Fabric-for-Trusted-IoT/README.md

 #### Option 1

-* If you have **Free Cluster** use the following command to make nodered deployment accesible from the network.
+* If you have **Free Cluster** use the following command to make nodered deployment accessible from the network.

 ```bash
 $ kubectl apply -f node-red-svc-nodePort.yaml